Azure/simdem/demo_scripts/simdem/script.md

 As you can see we can run multiple commands, in sequence.

+# Modes of Operation

+SimDem demos are interactive and can be run in different modes.

+Tutorial mode is ideal if you are using this as a learning or teaching tool.
+In this mode a description of what you are about to do is shown on the screen, hit a key to see the command, hit another key to execute the command.
+Tutorial mode is the default.

+Demo mode is ideal if you are using this to teach or demonstrate how to achive the goal.
+In this mode no descriptive text is shown, instead when you press a key the next command is "typed", pressing another key will execute the command.
+The idea is that you describe what is happening as the application "types" the command for you.
+To run in demo mode use the `--style simulate` command line switch.

+Both the tutorial and demo modes can be run in auto mode too.
+This means that the program does not wait for a keypress before proceeding.
+This can be useful if you want to runthe complete script unattended.
+To run in automated or unnattended mode use the `--auto true` command line switch.

+Manual mode is ideal if you would like to manually type the commands, many people find this helps them remember.
+It can be useful in the first few runs, but we still recommend using "demo" mode when doing live demo's - it's much harder to make a mistake this way.

 # Directory structure

 SimDem projects consist of a root directory and one or more tutorial